Entanglement and thermalization in open fermion systems: Solution of the Lindblad equation for quadratic open fermion systems

-In this appendix we discuss in more detail the method for solving the Lindblad master equation for a system with Hamiltonian and bath operators given by Equations~\eqref{eq:Hamiltonian} and \eqref{eq:bath} respectively.
-Begin with the definition of Liouvillean as the operator acting on $\rho$ on the right hand side of Lindblad's equation
+In this appendix we discuss in more details the method for solving the Lindblad master equation for a system with Hamiltonian and jump operators given by Eqs.~\eqref{eq:Hamiltonian} and \eqref{eq:bath} respectively.
+First, consider a $4^n$ dimensional Liouville space of operators $\mathcal{K}$, with an inner product defined as follows